Tayrona National Park: A Sunrise to Remember

 How to get there

-From Cartagena: the easiest way to get to Tayrona National Park from Cartagena is to get the bus with Marsol.
+From Cartagena: The easiest way to get to Tayrona National Park from Cartagena is to take the bus with Marsol.
 Not only will they pick you up from your hostel in Cartagena, but they'll also drop you off either at your hostel near the park or in front of the park entrance.

 I found the easiest way to book was to book with your hostel.
-As I was staying at an Airbnb, I went to Selinas Hostel down the road and asked them to book the pick-up for me.
+As I was staying at an Airbnb, I went to a nearby hostel for a transfer.

 You can alternatively head to the bus station, get a bus to Santa Marta and then get another bus to your hostel (if you're staying close to the park entrance).

 From Santa Marta: There's a direct bus that goes between Santa Marta and Palomino.
-You'll pay around $6000-8,000 COP to get off at the Tayrona Park entrance.
+You can get off at the Tayrona Park entrance.

 From Taganga: You can get a boat to the nudist beach.
 From there it's a short walk to Cabo San Juan.
 The boat ride can be pretty choppy, but it will save you having to hike two hours through the forests if that's not your thing.